Skip to content

 Live progress display (Rich dashboard)

-While Grid Search is running, a real-time Rich dashboard is rendered to the console (the same UI pattern used by forge backtest run and forge optimize run):
+While Grid Search is running, a real-time Rich dashboard is rendered to the console (the same UI pattern used by alpha-forge backtest run and alpha-forge optimize run):

 • Header: strategy ID, symbol, metric, total trials, chunk size